Kong/docs.konghq.com/app/_hub/kong-inc/oauth2/index.md

 * Starting with {{site.base_gateway}} 2.7.0.0, if keyring encryption is enabled and you are using OAuth2, the `config.provision_key` parameter value and the consumer `oauth2_credentials.client_secret` will be encrypted.

-  {:.important}
-  > There's a bug in {{site.base_gateway}} that prevents keyring encryption from working on deeply nested fields, so the `encrypted=true` setting does not currently have any effect in this plugin.